aio-libs/aiohttp/docs/client_reference.rst

       :param bool read_until_eof: Read response until EOF if response does not have Content-Length header.
                                   ``True`` by default (optional).

+      :param int read_bufsize: Size of the read buffer (:attr:`ClientResponse.content`).
+                              ``None`` by default,
+                              it means that the session global value is used.

+          .. versionadded:: 3.7

       :param proxy: Proxy URL, :class:`str` or :class:`~yarl.URL` (optional)